C-Shi/GCP-certification/professional_devops_engineer/README.md

     - D. GKE health checks for your application servers.
     - E. A synthetic client that periodically sends simulated user requests.

+    **BE**.
+B Measuring availability from the actual end-user's perspective ensures that issues with the CDN, Cloud Load Balancer (CLB), or other networking components are captured.
+E stimulate a real user

 31. Your team is designing a new application for deployment into Google Kubernetes Engine (GKE).
 You need to set up monitoring to collect and aggregate various application-level metrics in a centralized location.
 You want to use Google Cloud Platform services while minimizing the amount of work required to set up monitoring.
 What should you do?

     - A. Publish various metrics from the application directly to the Cloud Monitoring API, and then observe these custom metrics in Cloud monitoring.